Arizona: Early Testing

 Other Jurisdictions: Early testing

 Most Arizona Law students who take the test before attaining their J.D., do so in Arizona; Arizona is one of a few states that allow this practice.
 However, there are about a dozen other states that allow early testing.
 See this article from JD Advising for a list.
-Check with those jurisdictions is this is something you might be interested in.
+Check with those jurisdictions if this is something you might be interested in.

 Keep In Mind:

 Take seriously your the decision to sit for the bar exam early.
-THE BAR EXAM IS NOT A PRACTICE TEST.

 Don't sit for the bar exam with the mindset that you can always retake it in July.
 Commit to the exam or delay taking.
 There are many costs associated with retaking the bar exam, including the stigmatizing emotional consequences, that make the passage rate for re-takers significantly lower.
 You should always approach a high stakes evaluation with a positive mindset.